chrislemke/chrislemke/README.md

 <br>

-<b>Machine learning, coding, philosophy, and trying to understand existence - is all you need.</b>
+<b>Artificial intelligence, coding, philosophy, and trying to understand existence - is all you need.</b>